Video Anomaly Detection with Semantics-Aware Information Bottleneck: Implementation Details

 \subsection{Sparse Feature Filtering Module}

-The detailed architecture of the Sparse Feature Filtering Module is shown in Figure \ref{fig:sffm}.
+The detailed architecture of the Sparse Feature Filtering Module is shown in Figure \ref{fig:sffm_decoder}.
 In this module, the bottleneck filter serves as its basic unit.
-Integrated into a mixture-of-experts framework, each bottleneck filter is assigned as a feature filtering expert responsible for the specialized extraction of the principal features.
 Concretely, each bottleneck filter is implemented as a bottleneck MLP consisting of two linear layers with a SiLU activation in between.
 The hidden-layer dimensionality is tuned per dataset to control the strength of feature filtering.

-To further extend the capability of these bottleneck filters, we adopt a mixture-of-experts design akin to~\cite{dai2024deepseekmoe}, subdividing experts more finely.
-By default, this architecture comprises 63 routing experts.
-For each input feature, a linear routing process computes its affinity to every expert; the top 7 experts (by gating score) are activated, and their outputs are combined via a softmax-weighted sum.
-Additionally, we include a shared filtering expert to capture common knowledge and boost the specialization of the routed experts during feature filtering.
+To further extend the capability of these bottleneck filters, we adopt an adaptive routing mechanism into the SFFM.
+By default, this architecture comprises 63 routing filters.
+For each input feature, a linear routing process computes its affinity to every filter; the top 7 filters (by adaptive gating score) are activated, and their outputs are combined via a softmax-weighted sum.
+Additionally, we include a shared filter to capture common knowledge and boost the specialization of the routed filters during feature filtering.